 - Talk to your doctor if you have any health issues like diabetes, heart/blood pressure issues or thyroid problems.

 - Talk to your doctor/pharmacist if you take any medicines.
-For example, withaferin A seems to “looks like” a heart drug called digoxin.
+For example, withaferin A seems to “look like” a heart drug called digoxin.

 - Stop taking the supplement at least 2 weeks before having surgery

 - Don't take if you are pregnant/breastfeeding

 Talk to your doctor if you have cancer.
 Your doctor may want you to avoid taking antioxidant supplements during radiation and chemotherapy.